i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Lab & Experiment:**

     ![NOR Gate in Minecraft](./images/NOR-gate_minecraft.png)
-    *Figure: A NOR gate built in Minecraft.
-The output is on only when both inputs are off.*
+    *Figure: A NOR gate in Minecraft, created by merging two Redstone Dust lines (OR logic) and then inverting the result with a Redstone Torch.
+The output lamp lights up only when both input levers are off, demonstrating the NOR operation.*

     1. Build the NOR gate: